University of Oregon

 Courses meet all day Saturday and Sunday for two consecutive weekends

 Shows how to produce accurate drawings of animals and plants suitable for reference, publication, or display.
 No prior experience is necessary.
 Techniques include pen and ink, pencil, scratch, and coquille board (sample illustrations).
 Meets 8:00 a.m. -5:00 p.m., Saturday and Sunday.
-Instructor: John Megahan
+Instructor: Nora Sherwood

 Biological Illustration supply list.